yabellini/docs.carpentries.org/topic_folders/workshop_administration/amy_manual.md

 * Agreement start and end dates
 * Contribution type (Financial, Person-days, or other)
 * Workshops without admin fee per agreement
-* Self organised workshops per agreement (can be left blank as this is typically unlimited)
+* Self-Organised workshops per agreement (can be left blank as this is typically unlimited)
 * Instructor training seats (actual number allotted in contract)
 * Additional instructor training seats (any additional seats allowed beyond contracted amount)
 * Notes.